Class CertificateAsyncClient

 Backs up the certificate from the key vault.
 Prints out the length of the certificate's backup byte array returned in the response.

-certificateAsyncClient.backupCertificateWithResponse("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateBackupResponse -> System.out.printf("Certificate's Backup Byte array's length %s %n", certificateBackupResponse.getValue().length));
+certificateAsyncClient.backupCertificateWithResponse("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateBackupResponse -> System.out.printf("Certificate's Backup Byte array's length %s %n", certificateBackupResponse.getValue().length));- Parameters:

 - A